Engoo Blog Business & Work

 • You have a lot more experience and expertise than the company originally asked for.

-• The proposed salary is lower than the industry standard, your current pay, or (if appropriate) the salary that another company offered you.
+• The proposed salary is lower than the industry standard, your current pay or the salary that another company has offered you.

-I understand there are budget constraints and I definitely want to be flexible.
-However, since I have more than a decade of experience in corporate sales and a solid track record of managing client relationships, I'd like to explore whether a slightly higher salary of $100,000 would be possible.
+I understand there are budget constraints, so I want to be flexible.
+However, since I have more than a decade of experience in corporate sales and a solid track record of managing client relationships, I'd like to explore whether a slightly higher salary of [number] would be possible.

-Based on my research, similar positions in this area pay between £40,000 and £47,000.
+Based on my research, similar positions in this area pay between [number] and [number].
 Given my experience, I'd expect something on the higher side, though I'm open to discussing other forms of compensation.